 Names for Homes of Persons

 There are so many names for homes of persons.
-Here is a list for homes of nun, mentally ill person, soldiers, prisoners, farm labors, family, Eskimos, rich people, monks, orphans, kings, criminals and so on.
+Here is a list of homes of nuns, mentally ill people, soldiers, prisoners, farm labourers, families, Eskimos, rich people, monks, orphans, kings, criminals, and so on.

 Have a look-